daqnal/apologetics.club/content/about/index.md

 # About

-Apologetics.club is an independently maintained, not-for-profit site dedicated to providing simple but effective arguments against non-Christian claims.
+Apologetics.club is an independently maintained, not-for-profit site dedicated to providing simple and effective arguments against non-Christian claims.
 The ultimate goal is that more Christians are equipped to open up the minds of unbelievers to Christ through logic and reasoning.

 ### Contact